leonardofaria/ipinfo-client/README.md

 ## Running

-You can install this globally by running `npm install -g ipinfo-cli` or You can run this using npx: `npx ipinfo-cli`
+- You can install this globally by running `npm install -g ipinfo-client` or
+- You can run this using npx: `npx ipinfo-client`

 ### API limits